 An Age-friendly WA: The Seniors Strategic Planning Framework 2012-2017

-The Framework guides the actions of government agencies and their community and business partners in service planning and developments, to create age-friendly communities throughout the State.
+Framework guides the actions of government agencies and their community and business partners in service planning and developments, to create age-friendly communities throughout the State.

 Seniors Ministerial Advisory Council

-The Seniors Ministerial Advisory Council provides a voice for West Australian seniors and their representative bodies to directly express their views to the State Government on policy decisions specific to seniors.
+Seniors Ministerial Advisory Council provides a voice for West Australian seniors and their representative bodies to directly express their views to the State Government on policy decisions specific to seniors.

 Seniors' Housing Centre